ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 When a precompile disable takes effect (ie., after its `blockTimestamp` has passed), its storage will be wiped.
 If you want to reenable it, you will need to treat it as a new configuration.

+You can check the activated precompiles at a timestamp with the [`eth_getActivatePrecompilesAt`](../apis/avalanchego/apis/subnet-evm.md#ethgetactivateprecompilesat) RPC method.
+The [`eth_getChainConfig`](../apis/avalanchego/apis/subnet-evm.md#ethgetchainconfig) RPC method will also return the configured upgrades in the response.

-## Chain Configs
+## AvalancheGo Chain Configs

 As described in [this doc](../nodes/maintain/chain-config-flags.md#subnet-chain-configs), each blockchain of Subnets can have its own custom configuration.
 If a Subnet's chain id is `2ebCneCbwthjQ1rYT41nhd7M76Hc6YmosMAQrTFhBq8qeqh6tt`, the config file for this chain is located at `{chain-config-dir}/2ebCneCbwthjQ1rYT41nhd7M76Hc6YmosMAQrTFhBq8qeqh6tt/config.json`.

-For blockchains created by or forked from Subnet-evm, most [C-Chain configs](../nodes/maintain/chain-config-flags.md#c-chain-configs) are applicable except [Avalanche Specific APIs](../nodes/maintain/chain-config-flags.md#enabling-avalanche-specific-apis).
+For blockchains created by or forked from Subnet-EVM, most [C-Chain configs](../nodes/maintain/chain-config-flags.md#c-chain-configs) are applicable except [Avalanche Specific APIs](../nodes/maintain/chain-config-flags.md#enabling-avalanche-specific-apis).

 ### Priority Regossip